 In the dinosaur gallery look out for the explanation of how Hypsilophodon dinosaurs came to be fossilised.
 In brief, a lower bed was deposited – ‘perhaps fairly rapidly (days/weeks)’ – which then dried out and became lightly vegetated.
 Flash floods produced river channels and thick volumes of sand which clogged the channels and spilled onto the floodplain.
 Ripple marks, dinosaur footprints and water escape structures indicate that deposition was rapid and short-lived.
 Another flash flood surged across the floodplain, overwhelmed a herd of Hypsilophodon, and over a few ‘days or weeks’ buried them in sediment.
 In this way metres of sediment built up, not over tens of thousands of years, but months or, at most, a few years.

 A beautiful display of fossils collected from the famous Kimmeridge Clay Formation, a slice of Jurassic time exposed on the coast of Dorset, southern England.
-The formation is famous because it is the principal source rock for North Sea oil, but this museum will enhance its fame for another reason.
+The formation is famous for being the principal source rock for North Sea oil, but this museum will enhance its fame for another reason.
 If the animals were works of art when alive, so are they now as long dead exhibits, wonderfully preserved by the oxygen-poor conditions of the mud in which they were entombed, and wonderfully etched out of the rock – it is difficult to resist the pun – by local palaeontologist Steve Etches, who collected them.
-Opened in 2017, the museum ranks with the likes of Germany’s Hauff Urweltmuseum and Bürgermeister-Müller Museum, also, as it happens, focusing on slices of the Jurassic.
-Among the many extraordinary exhibits is a batch of ammonite eggs (the only example known, and identical to those of modern cuttlefish), an ichthyosaur still digesting its bellyful of fish and belemnites (extinct animals similar to squid), a belemnite complete with hooked tentacles and ink sac, a ventral view of the fish Caturus (illustrated right), a goose barnacle, and a lobster.
+Opened in 2017, the museum almost ranks with the likes of Germany’s Hauff Urweltmuseum and Bürgermeister-Müller Museum, also focusing on slices of the Jurassic.
+But the exhibition space is not that large – much of the collection remains undisplayed.
+Of especial note are a batch of ammonite eggs (the only example known, and identical to those of modern cuttlefish), an ichthyosaur still digesting its bellyful of fish and belemnites (extinct animals similar to squid), a belemnite complete with hooked tentacles and ink sac, a ventral view of the fish Caturus (illustrated right), a goose barnacle, and a lobster.
+Take time to listen to the videos.